Lefia/masm-space-invaders/README.md

 2. Download the dependencies from [Here](https://drive.google.com/file/d/1rP-3o9Z4owrDwjXpgbMOdl_axcWxiuKI/view?usp=sharing)
 3. Unzip the dependencies into project folder.
+4. Ensure that the windows terminal(wt.exe) and powershell(pwsh.exe) are installed
-4. To compile the project in Visual Studio Code, use the keyboard shortcut `Ctrl + Shift + B`.
+5. To compile the project in Visual Studio Code, use the keyboard shortcut `Ctrl + Shift + B`.
 ```
 // Project folder structre
 .